Five Growing Careers to Know in Healthcare Administration (2020)

 Healthcare is a rapidly changing industry.
-Breakthroughs in artificial intelligence, emerging issues in big data, the complexities of healthcare regulations, and new integrations between healthcare and business are all transforming the way care is delivered.
-But doctors and providers are not the ones implementing these innovations; healthcare administrators are.
+Breakthroughs in artificial intelligence, emerging issues surrounding big data, complications arising through healthcare regulations, and new integrations between healthcare and business are all transforming the way care is delivered.
+But many of these innovations aren’t being implemented by doctors and providers themselves; they’re being implemented by healthcare administrators.

 Read on to get a look at the top five emerging careers in healthcare administration.